 Commuting and parking within Ellicott City are usually painless.
 The city is full of free parking spaces, in addition to those that require visiting a specific organization.
 However, commute times outside the city can occasionally be accompanied by delays.
 Driving from Ellicott City to Baltimore will take about 22 minutes during the best traffic but can take as long as 45 minutes during the evening rush.
 Traveling to Washington, D.C. takes just over an hour in low traffic, but the commute home from work may add another half hour.

 Rush hour traffic follows the usual patterns.
 By 6 a.m., traffic on highways is already picking up with delays up to about five minutes.
 The heaviest morning traffic on weekdays begins at about 8 a.m., and levels remain fairly constant until the evening rush.
 The heaviest traffic of the day typically begins at about 4 p.m. and lasts until about 7 p.m.

-There are two main east to west highways going through the community, I-70 and U.S. Route 40.
+Those driving in Ellicott City will get familiar with two main east-to-west highways going through the community, I-70 and U.S. Route 40.
 Both move through the northern edge of the city and can serve as backups.
 In a pinch, Frederick Rd / Main St and Maryland Route 99 / Rogers Ave will cover the same ground in the case of highway delays.

 U.S. Route 29 is the fastest way to go north to south, with the highway branching off to Maryland Route 100 towards the south.
 St Johns Ln, Centennial Ln, and Bethany Ln are all options for traveling a similar path.